-The Fair Credit Billing Act (FCBA):

-- Requires creditors to promptly credit payments and correct billing mistakes for open-ended accounts (e.g., credit cards) - Allows you to withhold payments on defective goods have methods for correcting billing errors.
-Examples of billing errors include:
+The Fair Credit Billing Act (FCBA) requires creditors to promptly credit payments and correct billing mistakes for openended accounts (e.g., credit cards).
+It also allows you to withhold payments on defective goods.
+Note: The Electronic Fund Transfer Act and the TILA also have methods for correcting billing errors.